yimeric7/Neural-Circuit-Simulation-Project/README.md

 ## Technologies
 This will be built using Three js, React Three Fiber, React Three Drei, and vite.
 This project will be published in the near future, but in the meantime, it can only be ran locally.
 To run the project locally, run the following commands:
+1. cd project-folder
-1. npm install
+2. npm install
-2. npm run dev
+3. npm run dev

 ### Contributors